 The practice has a strategy for the promotion of oral health and hygiene.
-Clinical staff confirmed that oral health is actively promoted on an individual basis during treatment sessions by both the dentists and the dental hygienists.
-Staff confirmed that oral health is actively promoted on an individual level with patients during their consultations.
+A range of health promotion information leaflets were available in the reception area.
+There is a custom made slide show promoting oral health which is shown on a loop in the waiting area.
+The practice offers oral health advice on the social media platform, Facebook and its website.
+It was confirmed that oral health is actively promoted on an individual level with patients during their consultations.